ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ## Prerequisite

 ### Conceal Guardian
 should be already up and running.
-Before moving forward, make sure you can access [localhost:16000/getinfo](localhost:16000/getinfo)
+Before moving forward, make sure you can access, in a web browser: `localhost:16000/getinfo`

 Modify your **config.json** file to include the following parameters :